pivotal/docs-tap/vscode-extension/about.hbs.md

 **See workloads running on the cluster**

-From the workload panel you can see any workload found within the cluster and namespace specified in the current kubectl context.
+From the Tanzu Workloads panel you can see any workload found within the cluster and namespace specified in the current kubectl context.